 The Guideline for the use of RhD immunoglobulin in pregnancy care recommends that all RhD negative women who have not developed RhD antibodies should be offered RhD Immunoglobulin in the following clinical situations:

-Note: There is insufficient evidence to suggest that women with an ongoing pregnancy who have uterine bleeding before 12 weeks gestation requires routine use of RhD immunoglobulin.
+Note: There is insufficient evidence to suggest that women with an ongoing pregnancy who have uterine bleeding before 12 weeks gestation require routine use of RhD immunoglobulin.
 However, where the bleeding is repeated, heavy, or associated with abdominal pain or significant pelvic trauma, immunoprophylaxis may be considered in women with no preformed RhD antibodies.

 For sensitising events in the first 12 weeks of pregnancy, where there is any uncertainty of gestational age, consider offering RhD immunoglobulin.
 Consider ultrasound to confirm gestational age.